elisoncrum/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The API for the Duplicate Participation system where matching and lookups will occur
+The API where matching and lookups will occur

 Base URLs: